divya0702/2-Tier-LAMP-Architecture/README.md

 # 2-tier LAMP Platform

-This repository contains the documentation and configuration files for a 2-tier Linux Apache MySQL PHP (LAMP) platform, developed as part of the ENPM818P: Linux System Administration course.
+This repository contains the documentation and configuration files for a 2-tier Linux Apache MySQL PHP (LAMP) platform.

 ## Project Overview